mvccore/example-cdcol/README.md

 # MvcCore - Example - CD Collection
-MvcCore classic CD collection CRUD example with default SQLite database with cd albums.
+- MvcCore classic CD collection CRUD example with default SQLite database with cd albums
-MySQL and MSSQL database backups included.
-Result application is packed in strict package mode, yo it's completly portable, ou can find it as index.php in release directory.
+- Current SQLite database, MySQL and MSSQL database backups included in `./.database/` dir
+- Result application currently packed in strict package mode, all packing configurations included in `./.packager/`
+- Result is completly portable - `./release/index.php` + `./release/.htaccess`

 ## Features
 - all packing ways are possible to use: